Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Secrecy Performance

 \subsection{Average Information Leakage}

 Let us consider that Alice sends $m$ confidential information bits over $N$ channel uses in each FBL transmission.
 Thus, the secrecy rate of the FBL transmission can be denoted by $R_s=\frac{m}{N}$, where the blocklength $N$ should be appropriately determined.
-Note that if the quality of the main channel is extremely low or the adopted secrecy rate $R_s$ is greater than the FBL secrecy capacity $R^*_s$, then an outage event would occur such that the desired secrecy and reliability performance for FBL transmission in terms of $(\varepsilon, \delta)$ could not be guaranteed.
-Thus, in order to meet certain secrecy and reliability requirements during the transmission period, an on-off transmission policy is generally necessary to ensure that transmission takes place only when the main channel gain $\|\h_b\|^2$ is sufficiently strong, leading to an actual transmission; otherwise, Alice does not transmit\footnote{Note that an on-off threshold scheme may also consider the quality of Eve's channel \cite{He2013a}.
+Note that if the quality of the main channel is extremely low or the adopted secrecy rate $R_s$ is greater than the FBL secrecy capacity $R^*_s$, then an outage event would occur in which the desired secrecy and reliability performance for FBL transmission in terms of $(\varepsilon, \delta)$ could not be guaranteed.
+Thus, in order to meet such requirements during the transmission period, an on-off transmission policy is generally necessary to ensure that transmission takes place only when the main channel gain $\|\h_b\|^2$ is sufficiently strong; otherwise, Alice does not transmit\footnote{Note that an on-off threshold scheme may also consider the quality of Eve's channel \cite{He2013a}.
 For example, if the channel gain between Alice and Eve is strong, sending a message could greatly increase the likelihood of confidential information being leaked to Eve.
 However, as assumed in this work for a passive eavesdropping scenario, Alice does not have knowledge of $\gamma_e$, and thus she conducts FBL transmission solely based upon the feedback received from Bob.}.
-In the case of no transmission, the information leakage to Eve is simply set to zero due to a lack of transmission.
+In the case of no transmission, the information leakage to Eve is simply set to zero due to the lack of transmission.
 Henceforth, we assume that Alice does transmit and transmission occurs at a rate of $R_s$.

 In this work, we assume that Alice only knows the instantaneous CSI of Bob's channel but not that of Eve, which implies that the legitimate users have the ability to control/constrain the reliability performance ($\varepsilon$) but not the secrecy performance ($\delta$).
 Accordingly, we only set a requirement on reliability (i.e., $\varepsilon$ is fixed and known) and aim to determine the best secrecy performance that can be attained.
-To meet this aim, we set $R_s = R^*_s$, where $R^*_s$ is the achievable FBL secrecy rate given by \eqref{sp_secrate} and then obtain the resulting information leakage $\delta$, which can be characterized as
+To meet this aim, we set $R_s = R^*_s$, where $R^*_s$ is the achievable FBL secrecy rate given by \eqref{sp_secrate}, and then obtain the resulting information leakage $\delta$, formulated as